-Think of SSDI as a disability insurance policy with the federal government.
+Think of Social Security Disability Income (SSDI) as an insurance policy with the federal government.
 Remember the FICA deductions that came out of your check while you were working?
 Part of that payment was your disability insurance premium.
-If you are able to prove that you are Disabledwithin the meaning of the Social Security Act and that you are vested or have enough Quarters of Coverage, then you will be able to receive disability benefits which may be a lump sum or monthly cash payment.
+If you are able to prove that you are disabledwithin the meaning of the Social Security Act and that you are vested or have enough Quarters of Coverage, then you will be able to receive disability benefits which may be a lump sum and/or a monthly cash payment.
 The amount of your monthly benefits depends upon your past earnings and will be calculated by the Social Security Administration.

-A person who qualifies for SSI qualifies for the Medicaidbenefit.
-The SSI recipient does not have to wait for 29 months to get the accompanying Medicaid benefit.
-In rare circumstances, a person may qualify for all four benefits: SSDI, Medicare, SSI and Medicaid.
+Supplemental Security Income (SSI) recipients also qualify for Medicaid.
+The SSDI hsa a waiting period before Medicare my be available, however the SSI recipient does not have a waiting period for the Medicaid benefit.
+In some cases, a person may qualify for all four benefits: SSDI, Medicare, SSI and Medicaid.

-Persons who are deaf or hard of hearing can call our toll-free TTY number, 1-800-325-0778.
+Persons who are deaf or hard of hearing can call the toll-free TTY number, 1-800-325-0778.
 You may be given a telephone appointment on your first phone call.
 Someone at Social Security will call you at an appointed time.
-Be sure that you are available to receive the phone call from the Social Security representative at the time scheduled and at the telephone number that you provided.This is when that little saying, “time is money” holds true.If you are entitled to retroactive benefits, the amount of the retroactive lump sum payment will be calculated from the date you call in to submit your application.You will be asked a series of questions and Social Security will send you a computer printed form with their questions and your answers.You will need to review it, sign it and send it back to the Social Security Administration.If you are not available for the telephone application as scheduled or you do not send the signed question/answer form back to Social Security, then your application call in date is not protected and you may have to start over.Remember, “time is money”.
+Be sure that you are available to receive the call from the Social Security representative at the time scheduled and at the telephone number that you provided.
+If entitled to retroactive benefits, the amount of the lump sum payment may be calculated from the date you call in to submit your application.
+Don't delay your application!

 What if I get turned down?

 There are three additional levels of appeal in the administrative process.
 If you are turned down on your initial application, then you must request a Reconsideration.
 If you are turned down on Reconsideration, then you must apply for an Administrative Law Judge (ALJ) Hearing.
-If you are denied at the ALJ level, then you may request the Appeals Council to review the judge's decision.
+Thereafter, you may request the Appeals Council in Virginia to review the judge's decision if denied at the ALJ level.